The 6th Annual Tom Lottes 65 In 24 Alzheimer’s Awareness Run & Bike

 Every 65 seconds someone in the United States is diagnosed with Alzheimer’s Disease.

 Our mission is to promote healthy lifestyles to combat the onset of Alzheimer’s Disease.
-With physical activity playing a crucial role, running and walking are the simplest forms.
+With physical activity playing a crucial role, running and biking are the simplest forms.

 Who Was Tom Lottes?